-Publisher Genius Products has been awarded a temporary restraining order against 7 Studios, imposing a 'no talk' order and immediate return of code from the Activision subsidiary.
+Publisher Genius Products and hardware creator Numark have been awarded a temporary restraining order against 7 Studios, imposing a 'no talk' order and immediate return of code from the Activision subsidiary.

 A statement released by Genius revealed that the Los Angeles County Superior Court has granted the restraining order against Activision and 7 Studios, following an initial lawsuit

 Last Wednesday, the Court ordered 7 Studios, which was recently acquired by Activision, to turn over to Scratch DJ Game LLC (Genius & Numark's company) within five days all source code related to Scratch – The Ultimate DJ

 game, including 7 Studios' pre-existing developer software tools and technology that went into developing the game.